ShogoMiyashita/WebPageStock/README.md

 # WebPageStock
 A minimal browser-note app for iOS.
-Save URLs from a built-in WKWebView browser, attach memos, and manage them in a list.
+Save URLs from a built-in WebView browser, attach memos, and manage them in a list.
 Tech Spec

 ## Tech Spec